 I would guess that the author of this book is an engineer, Ms. Parker has apparently done a tremendous amount of research on medevial weapons and armor; her

 descriptions of "factories" before the industrial revolution are interesting.

 This book reminded me of R. Scott Bakker's Prince of Nothing series: both are giant fantasy books with creative world building, believable cultures, full

 of intrigue and warfare.
 The lead character in both series of books is a brilliant, manipulative, amoral man who will careless throw away lives of anyone, friends and allies included,

 in order to achieve a desired goal.
 I really loved the Prince of Nothing series, though I was quite disappointed by the ending.
 Hopefully, K. J. Parker has a better

 ending in store for her readers.
 One difference between the two series is the sense of epic scope - in the Prince of Nothing, a whole world seemed to be involved in the conflict, but

 in the Engineer's trilogy, everything seems confined to the two small duchies and the Mezentia city.
 Parker hints at a much larger world outside the boundaries of the story; for

-example - she describes vast numbers of desert tribesmen, and huge armies of men willing to mercenaries for the Mezentians.
+example - she describes vast numbers of desert tribesmen, and huge armies of men willing to fight as mercenaries for the Mezentians.
 Mezentia is called the

 Perpetual Empire, implying a vast kingdom, even though we only see the capital city of Mezentia.